PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 On August 18th, 2007, Sci Forums member jessiej920 posted a thread titled “Leprechaun: People this is no joke”, which linked to the original video and YouTuber markslidesquad’s remix.
 On March 12th, YouTuber wickedawesomefilms uploaded a parody video titled “Liam The Leprechaun in a Tree” (shown below, left), which featured a California leprechaun discovered in a tree.
 On April 3rd, 2008, YouTuber Leprechaun404 uploaded WPMI’s follow up news report, which featured Crichton residents staring up at the tree looking for the leprechaun (shown below, right).

 On March 18th, 2009, the animated comedy television series South Park released the episode “The Coon”, which featured a news report segment parodying the leprechaun video (shown below).
-On July 30th, 2009, the Alabama blog Al published a post titled “TV’s Bill O’Reilly asks: Is Crichton Leprechaun news story racist?”, which reported that of panel of pundits discussed whether the video could be considered racist during an episode of The O’Reilly Factor.
-As of July 17th, 2012, a Facebook page titled “Leprechaun of Mobile Alabama” has received over 13,500 likes.
+On July 29th, 2009, Fox News commentator Bill O’Reilly presented the news report on his program The O’Reilly Factor, asking the guest panel of pundits whether this video could be considered racist.

-On July 26th, 2011, the comedy television show Tosh.0 aired a segment about the leprechaun video in which host Daniel Tosh interviewed one of the men from the original video who had presented a pipe claiming it was an “ancient flute.”
+On July 26th, 2011, Comedy Central’s Tosh.0 aired a segment about the leprechaun video in which host Daniel Tosh interviewed one of the men from the original video who had presented a pipe claiming it was an “ancient flute” (shown below, left).
+On February 21st, 2012, Comedy Central’s Key and Peele featured a skit in which the co-hosts of the show parody the original WPMI-TV report with a sighting of the mythical creature Pegasus (shown below, right).